The Common Riding

 The Cornet and his supporters, married and unmarried, breakfast together in a local hotel, while the Provost entertains colleagues and guests to breakfast in the Town Hall.
 Afterwards oak leaves are distributed and this is followed by the singing of the “Old Song” at the door of the Tower Hotel, each of the Principals taking it in turn to sing verses.

-Afterwards the Principals, followed by a huge number of followers – sometimes as many as 300, mount their horses and set off in a procession round the town and on to the Nipknowes where the main chase of the festival takes place.
+Afterwards the Principals, followed by a huge number of followers – sometimes as many as 300, mount their horses and set off in a procession round the town and on to the Nipknowes where the main chase of the Common Riding takes place.
 Firstly the Acting Father followed by the married supporters gallops up the hill.
 The Cornet, with the Flag held high, gallops up the hill followed by the unmarried supporters.
-At its conclusion the Cornet’s Acting Father in his capacity as Acting Senior Magistrate takes the Flag and carries it to St. Leonards to the song and toast session in the Hut–the Curds and Cream Repast.
+At its conclusion the Cornet’s Acting Father in his capacity as Acting Senior Magistrate takes the Flag and carries it to St. Leonards to the song and toast session in the Hut – the Curds and Cream Repast.

 The Chase could represent the youths of Hawick returning in triumph from the battle of Hornshole proudly following the captured Flag to the cheers of the local people.
 Alternatively it could symbolise the townspeople chasing off unauthorised users of the Town’s Common.